microsoft/DirectXTex/README.md

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-**April 3, 2020**
+**May 10, 2020**

 This package contains DirectXTex, a shared source library for reading and writing DDS files, and performing various texture content processing operations including resizing, format conversion, mip-map generation, block compression for Direct3D runtime texture resources, and height-map to normal-map conversion.
 This library makes use of the Windows Image Component (WIC) APIs.
-It also includes simple .TGA and .HDR readers and writers since these image file formats are commonly used for texture content processing pipelines, but are not currently supported by a built-in WIC codec.
+It also includes ``.TGA`` and ``.HDR`` readers and writers since these image file formats are commonly used for texture content processing pipelines, but are not currently supported by a built-in WIC codec.

 This code is designed to build with Visual Studio 2017 ([15.9](https://walbourn.github.io/vs-2017-15-9-update/)), Visual Studio 2019, or clang for Windows v9.
 It is recommended that you make use of the Windows 10 May 2019 Update SDK ([18362](https://walbourn.github.io/windows-10-may-2019-update/)).